Dash-OS/redux-saga-process/README.md

 application.

 Processes are run as sagas using the [redux-saga](https://github.com/redux-saga/redux-saga) library.
-They can also be configured to reduce a portion of your [redux](https://github.com/reactjs/redux) store to provide a way to dispatch a pure representation of the view that should be rendered.
+They may also be configured to reduce a portion of your [redux](https://github.com/reactjs/redux) store, providing a means for dispatching a pure representation of our data to be rendered by our view-layer.

 > **Note:** This package should be considered a work-in-progress and should be tested thoroughly
 > at this point before using in your projects.
 We just decoupled the whole package from our